pedroegsilva/gofindthem/README.md

 	findthem := finder.NewFinder(subEng, caseSensitive)
 ```

-Them you need to add the expressions that need to be solved.
+Then you need to add the expressions that need to be solved.
 ```go
 	if err := findthem.AddExpression(`"Lorem" and "ipsum"`); err != nil {
 		log.Fatal(err)